 now a Design Engineer with Empire Group

-The learning process is continual.
-Failure and success are equally valuable experiences in deepening an understanding of the relationship between digital design and high tech fabrication.
+Throughout the program, students continue to build upon their skills.
+Iterative project work provides students the opportunity to experience failure and success, equally valuable in deepening an understanding of the relationship between digital design and high tech fabrication.

 Hand & Power Tool Use

 3D Printing Specialist